-1. Itemize expenditures of the project on the back of this page.
+- 1. Itemize expenditures of the project.

-2. Attach receipts or copies of receipts.
+- 2. Attach receipts or copies of receipts.

-3. Write your evaluation on a separate sheet(s) of paper.
+- 3. Write your evaluation on a separate sheet(s) of paper.

 4. This report should be sent to the Grant Coordinator with your evaluation of your project.